 I learnt the Dart Procedures originally from Walter Carrington during 1970-71 and, subsequent to my graduation from his training school (in 1971) I continued to explore them both on my own and with a small group of like-minded friends who were also Alexander Teachers including Don & Carmen Burton (now Tarnowski) and Jean Clark.

-As of today I have been teaching the Dart Procedures for over 40 years and have presented numerous workshops to Alexander Teachers and others in various countries worldwide.My book on the Dart Procedures ‘The Evolution of Movement‘ is now published and can be obtained from Mouritz.
-(See Menu item Evolution of Movement.)
+As of today I have been teaching the Dart Procedures for over 50 years and have presented numerous workshops to Alexander Teachers and others in various countries worldwide.My book on the Dart Procedures ‘The Evolution of Movement‘ was published in 2018 and can be obtained from Mouritz.
+(See Menu item Evolution of Movement.

 Who might be interested to explore the Dart Procedures?